Alpha Kaba: NBA draft rights

 In 2016, Kaba originally entered his name for the 2016 NBA draft, but ultimately withdrew his name on the day of the international deadline.
 A year later, he put his name as an international entry for the 2017 NBA draft.
 On 22 June 2017 Kaba was selected with the final pick in the 2017 NBA draft by the Atlanta Hawks.
 On 8 July 2023, Kaba's draft rights were acquired by the Houston Rockets.
 On 6 February 2025, Kaba's draft rights were acquired by the Atlanta Hawks.
+On 30 June 2026, Kaba's draft rights were traded to the Sacramento Kings in exchange for Devin Carter and a second round pick.

 International career

 In 2014, Kaba played for the French under 18 national team at the Albert-Schweitzer-Tournament in Germany and at the European Championships in Turkey, earning Eurobasket.com All-European Championships U18 Honorable Mention.

 He helped the French under 20 national team reach the semifinals of the 2015 European Championships in Italy.

 In his senior career, Kaba switched to play for the Guinea national basketball team.